NATURAL GAS DRIVES MEXICO’S TRANSITION AND PROVIDES OPPORTUNITY

 The offshore pipeline starts in Brownsville and ends in Tuxpan.
 The construction of one of the most important pipelines of the Tuxpan-Tula plan has been paralyzed since 2018 due to social problems, even though it has only a few kilometers left to be built.
 Its completion would allow the Tula thermoelectric plant to be converted to natural gas, thus reducing polluting emissions that affect the Valley of Mexico.

-Q: How has digitization helped in tracking distribution operations?
+Q: How has digitalization helped the monitoring of distribution operations?

-Q: How do you help your customers improve their environmental performance in the natural gas sector?
+Q: How do you help your clients improve their environmental performance in the natural gas sector?

-Q: How are you growing your customer base in the residential and industrial sectors?
+Q: How are you increasing your customer base in the residential and industrial sectors?

 Q: What is Mexico’s acceptance of natural gas?